Metaplay logo

 Metaplay's shared client-server logic does exactly that, and allows Unity developers to seamlessly create new social gameplay.

-Throughout this Building for Scale Miniseries we’ll be talking a lot about the need for a thorough, extensible LiveOps toolkit.
+Throughout this Scaling Live Service Games series we'll be talking a lot about the need for a thorough, extensible LiveOps toolkit.

 Every game with top-grossing aspirations knows they'll need LiveOps tools - but most won't know exactly what they'll need them to do until their game is well into global launch, and the team is actually running the game as a service - with a complex metalayer and all of the challenges that brings with it.